Restruder 9/17/2023 – 9/23/2023 Updates

 https://www.thingiverse.com/thing:454584

-Through doing research, I was able to find an open source design that was using a different type of sensor to do our task.
-The sensor that I found was using a linear hall effect sensor with a magnet to get the diameter of the filament.
-This was done by having the magnet attached to a lever that was pushed away from the linear hall effect sensor and the information then could be used by an arduino to get pretty accurate measurements.
-This design was focused on low cost and being compact which is important to the Restruder project.
+Through doing research, I was able to find an open-source design that used a different type of sensor for our task.
+The sensor I found was a linear Hall effect sensor with a magnet to measure the diameter of the filament.
+This was done by attaching the magnet to a lever that was pushed away from the linear Hall effect sensor, and the information could then be used by an Arduino to get fairly accurate measurements.
+This design focused on low cost and compactness, which are important for the Restruder project.

 https://www.printables.com/model/57154-infiDANK

-I am current getting the parts of this sensor and assembly the sensor.
-I am plannning to have the sensor assembled by the end of next week.
+I am currently getting the parts of this sensor and assembling the sensor.
+I am planning to have the sensor assembled by the end of next week.
 For the next week I am starting to design a containment system for the whole project.

 This week I mainly focus on the assembly on the filament diameter sensor.
-I am also got some goal for website development for this website.
+I also got some goals for website development for this website.
 Which is a new experience for me and I am excited to start.
-Finally the design for a containment system for the whole project is being taking up by Alex Nigrine.
+Finally the design for a containment system for the whole project is being taken up by Alex Nigrine.

 Printing of the Filament Diameter Sensor

 The printing of the filament diameter sensor took longer than I expected.
-My first prints were using ABS filament in which the process of filing down the filament was difficult and I ended up craking the print to the point the it was unusable.
-I decided to swicth to PLA filament but I had major difficulty in which either while printing the thickness of the filament comming out was not correct and making them fragile or the print did not stick the plate.
-I ended up getting the parts printed correct torward the end of the week.
+My first prints were using ABS filament in which the process of filing down the filament was difficult and I ended up cracking the print to the point that it was unusable.
+I decided to switch to PLA filament but I had major difficulty in which either while printing the thickness of the filament coming out was not correct and making them fragile or the print did not stick to the plate.
+I ended up getting the parts printed correct toward the end of the week.

 ABS Print of the Block

-In this print some of the holes in the project was filled with filament which was too difficult to remove.
+In this print some of the holes in the project were filled with filament which was too difficult to remove.

 ABS Print of Lever